 Projection of the vector to the axis l is called the scalar, which equals to the length of the segment AlBl, and the point Al is the projection of point A to the direction of the l axis, point Bl is the projection of the point B to the direction of the l-axis:

 прl = AlBl = AB ∙ cos α = | | ∙ cos α

 It's very easy to calculate the projection of the arbitrary vector to any decart axis, for instance, -axis.
 Here we have, cos α is the directional cosine of the vector :

 Therefore, projection of the arbitrary vector on the decart axis, equals to corresponding coordinate of the vector.

 A little bit complicated to calculate the projection of the abritrary vector to the arbitrary axis or arbitraty vector .
 In this case, we need to calculate the angle between corresponging vectors, what can be done by using the vectors scalar product formula:

 , where φ - angle between vectors and .

-Our online calculator is able to find the projection of one arbitrary vector to the another arbitraty vector with step by step solution for free.
+Our online calculator is able to find the projection of one arbitrary vector to the another arbitraty vector with step by step solution.